 Google employees walk out over sexual harassment, inequality and racism claims

-Google employees around the world are to walk out of their offices on Thursday in protest at claims of sexual harassment, gender inequality and systemic racism at the tech giant, which “go all the way to the top”.
+Google employees at its European headquarters in Dublin joined others from around the world in a walk out of their offices in protest over claims of sexual harassment, gender inequality and systemic racism at the tech giant.

 The protest comes following allegations of sexual misconduct made against senior executives published in the New York Times, which organisers say are the most high-profile examples of “thousands” of similar cases across the company.